hbstack/site/content/docs/getting-started/installation/index.md

 {{< asciinema id=576711 speed=2 >}}

-Since there are a lot of images, Hugo server takes a long time to process on first run.
+Hugo server takes a long time to process on first run to download modules and process a lot of images.
 You may want to remove the unused images and commit the `resources/images` folder to improve the build performance.

 ### Clone Repository